15 Websites to Help You Sell Stuff Online, Plus Tips on How to Do It

 Take Good Photos

 It doesn’t matter what you’re selling: People will want to see it.
-A well-lit photo (or five) is one of the easiest ways to set yourself apart.
+A well-lit photo (or five) is one of the easiest ways to stand out to potential buyers.
 Good photos make your listing appear much more legitimate and trustworthy, too.

 “It’s all about perception,” Etsy shop owner Lena Gosik-Wolf told The Penny Hoarder.
 “It’s about how people are seeing you because they can’t have that in-person experience.”